-Every Wednesday at 9:13 am, one of Pittsburgh's finest music writers joins me (Cindy Howes) on the Morning Mix to play a couple favorite news songs and share some insight.
-Today we welcome Justin Jacobs, contributing writing to Paste Magazine, AOL's Spinner.com, City Paper, Pittsburgh Post-Gazette, etc.
+Every Wednesday at 9:13 am, one of Pittsburgh's finest music writers joins me (Cindy Howes) on the Morning Mix to play a couple favorite new songs and share some insight.
+Today we welcome Justin Jacobs, contributing writer to Paste Magazine, AOL's Spinner.com and Pittsburgh's City Paper

 In case you missed it here's what he played with commentary by Justin (plus some bonus songs):